 - show an understanding and application of the nature and causes of challenging and more serious forms of learner behaviour and how educators can act to minimize its negative impact within the learning environment (Assignment 2)

 - critically examine a range of models and approaches to behaviour management and support employed at the education system and school level (Assignment 1 and 2)

-- critically eveluate current practices in a school setting established to promote and manage positive student behaviours (Assignment 1)
+- critically evaluate current models utelised in school contexts, established to promote and manage positive student behaviours (Assignment 1 and 2)

 - demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing.
 (All assessments)